tnagels/opensprinkler_ionopi/README.md

  2. Second thing to check is your timezone.
 So go into "Localisation options" and set the timezone to your location.
  3. GO into "Network Options" and set your hostname to whatever you want.
 If you need to set a fixed IP or connect to a wireless network, you can do this here.
  4. Then go to “Interfacing Options”, and enable follwing interfaces
+	- "SSH" for remote access; this is why you must change your password!
-	a.
-“SPI” for the analog inputs.
+	- “SPI” for the analog inputs.
-	Also enable "SSH" for remote access (This is why you must change your password!).
-Finally enable "I2C", we will need it later.
+	- "I2C", we will need it later for the RTC.
-Also enable 1-Wire if you need it, or be sure it is disabled if you want to use TTL1 for other purposes.
-Exit the tool and choose to reboot your RPI when prompted.
+	- "1-Wire" if you need it, or be sure it is disabled if you want to use TTL1 for other purposes.
+5. Exit the tool and choose to reboot your RPI when prompted.

 Run the following commands to download and install the Iono Pi utility: